mcinteerj/rdbms-mdb-migration-workshop/guides/easy/charts/README.md

 * A useful operator to use would be ```$sum```
 * You can go to the 'Customize' tab to modify colours and add 'Data Value Labels'
 * Remember to enter a 'Title' and a short 'Description' to your Chart as well!

-* Once you are done, you can see a [Sample Result](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Charts/Charts_Exercise2_Result.png) here.
+Once you have done both charts, you can review your result again the solution [here](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Charts/ChartsSolution.md) here.
 However, please note that there are many possible solutions to this exercise.